* To view permanent documents, past updates, reports, general information and meeting information http://westmorelandmarcellus.blogspot.com/

 http://www.post-gazette.com/opinion/letters/2016/06/19/Economic-and-jobs-benefits-of-Shell-cracker-plant-are-exaggerated/stories/201606190129

-***Burlington, Vermont Becomes First U.S. City to Run On 100% Renewable Electricit
+***Burlington, Vermont Becomes First U.S. City to Run On 100% Renewable Electricity

 ***German Government Agrees To Ban Fracking Indefinitely